-Carn Galver Mine, the remains of the Engine Houses.
+Carn Galver Mine 1 – These are the remains of the Engine Houses.
 The closer house contained a 30″ Pumping Engine which drained the mine from the 780ft deep shaft.
 In the background is the 20″ Whim Engine House which wound from the same shaft.

-A panorama of Carn Galver Mine, in the background Watchcroft.
-I like this site it holds a mysterious magic to it, you have to pity the poor miners who had to walk here, climb down the shaft, work, then walk home over the barren moors.
+Carn Galver Mine 11 – A panorama of the mine, in the background is the hill of Watchcroft.
+I like this site it holds a mysterious magic to it.
+So you have to pity the poor miners who had to walk here, climb down the shaft, work, then walk home over the barren moors.

 The rest of the images on the page are taken walking towards the sea the valley dips towards Porthmonia Cove.
 The views are spectacular and well worth a look.